artsandmetaphysics/goodlifeodyssey/documents/seneca.md

 I agree with most of Seneca's thoughts and advice in this letter.
 Most people do complain about the shortness of life while also spending their time poorly.
 I do.
 But Seneca's metaphysical beliefs---the existence of the soul and driving purpose of the universe, in particular---may make him dismiss the good things in life too quickly.
 There may be an afterlife, but it seems unlikely, and so I am left to regard our earthly lives as more valuable than he.
 Based on the way Seneca acted, he may have had his doubts about the unseen afterlife too.

 Due to _On the Shortness of Life_, I will read more philosophy and less literature, contemplate my past to identify pointless activities, spend less time pursuing these activities.

+*Quotations are taken from C.D.N Costa's 1997 translation.*